Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/FAQ.rst

 What do I do if I see "undefined reference to `pthread_create`"
 ----------------------------------------------------------------

-If you are seeing soemthing similar to this error:
+If you are seeing something similar to this error:

 .. code-block:: text